How to watch Tuesday night's Democratic debate

 - Time: 9 p.m. to 11 p.m.
 ET

-- Where to watch/listen: The debate will air on CNN, CNN en Español, and CNN International, or watch on fuboTV (get a free trial).
+- Where to watch: The debate will air on CNN, CNN en Español, and CNN International, or watch on fuboTV (get a free trial).

 Sanders, Biden and Buttiegieg are leading the polls in Iowa at this point.
 The latest CBS News poll in Iowa shows Biden, Buttigieg and Sanders all at 23% there.

-The Iowa caucuses, the first nominating contest in the Democratic presidential primary process in 2020, takes place Monday, February 3.
+The Iowa caucuses, the first nominating contest in the Democratic presidential primary process in 2020, take place Monday, February 3.

 Senator Cory Booker, who did not qualify for Tuesday's debate, the seventh Democratic debate of the cycle, announced on Monday that he's dropping out of the race.